 Preparation is critical for any transaction.
 Leveraged ESOPs are no different.
 When a company has audited or reviewed financials, documented business practices, and a current quality of earnings report, it's better positioned to act on opportunities and close deals in a timely manner.
 My colleague, Richard Harmon, has written extensively about this often-overlooked step in the transaction process.

 3. Consult an employee stock ownership plan advisor.

 As mentioned, these transactions are nuanced.
 Structuring and financing considerations abound, and multiple federal regulatory bodies provide oversight.
 Even if your interest is purely exploratory, it's important to talk with a specialized subject matter expert.

 An experienced ESOP investment banking advisor likely completes multiple transactions a year, is well-versed in financial modeling and analysis, and has extensive access to third-party capital sources.
 They should be capable of managing a transaction from end-to-end.

 4. Run a feasibility study.

-Detailed business analytics, combined with a clear understanding of stakeholders’ goals, help ground an ESOP process.
+Detailed business analytics, combined with a clear understanding of stakeholders' goals, help ground a leveraged ESOP transaction process.
 A well-crafted preliminary analysis synthesizes these objective and subjective data to answer key questions:

-- How does an optimized ESOP compare to other M&A options (status quo, private equity, etc.)?
+How does an optimized ESOP compare to other M&A transactions and alternative equity compensation/profit sharing plan options?